 Want to learn more?

-If you’re a PowerPoint user and would like to see how these two very different applications measure up against each other and create your own Sway, come to our PowerPoint vs Sway course on 16th May.
+If you’re a PowerPoint user and would like to see how these two very different applications measure up against each other and create your own Sway, take a look at our PowerPoint vs Sway course here.